sdiehl/stephendiehl.com/posts/adjunctions.md

 Generally the composition of functors $F \circ G$ is written simply as $FG$.
-Composition diagrammatically allows us to collapse adjacent segements in our string diagram.
+Composition diagrammatically allows us to collapse adjacent segments in our string diagram.

 The identity functor ( $\text{Id}$ ) is the functor that maps each morphism and object to itself.